-- Chair of the Audit, Risk and Compliance Committee - Member of the People and Remuneration Committee - Member of the Clinical Governance and Care Committee
+- · Chair of the Audit, Risk and Compliance Committee - Member of the Clinical

+Ian Roberts

-Ian Roberts Non-Executive Director
+Non-Executive Director

 Ian was a Director of Regis upon listing on 7 October 2014.
-Prior to listing, Ian had been a Director of Fairway Investment Holdings Pty Ltd since May 2007.
-Ian has over 35 years' experience in the real estate sector including more than 25 years in residential aged care.
+Prior to listing, lan had been a Director of Fairway Investment Holdings Pty years' experience in the real estate sector including more than 25 years in residential aged care.

 Prior to co-leading the Regis journey, lan was involved in property development (sub-divisional and commercial) in South-East Queensland.
-As a founding shareholder and Director of Regis (Executive Director prior to 2008), lan headed up Property with oversight of the development and implementation of the strategy that saw the business grow to more than 4,500 beds nationally.
+As a founding shareholder and Director of Regis (Executive Director prior to 2008), Ian headed up Property with oversight of the development and implementation of the strategy that saw the business grow to more than 4,500 beds nationally.

-lan is currently a Non-Executive Director of several property and property services enterprises.
+Ian is currently a Non-Executive Director of several property and property services enterprises.